Chapter 18 Expectations of peer review?

 18.3.7 Ignore what is good

-Is often thought that peer review provides only negative criticism (see Eve et al., 2021).
+It is often thought that peer review provides only negative criticism (see Eve et al., 2021).
 This should not be the case as peer reviewers should also be able to accentuate the positive aspects of manuscripts that they read.
 Even if a manuscript is not considered publishable the positive attributes should be bought the attention of the editors as well as those that are negative.

 It is important for authors to understand what aspects of their manuscript are good.
 This kind of feedback from peer review will likely influence future versions of this manuscript as well as future studies from these research groups.